 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise at ground floor level a two piece suite within the cloakroom consisting of WC and wash hand basin and a three piece suite within the first floor bathroom consisting of WC, wash hand basin and bath.
+The sanitary arrangements comprise a two piece suite within the ground floor cloakroom consisting of WC and wash hand basin and a three piece suite within the first floor wet room consisting of WC, wash hand basin and shower.